input-output-hk/catalyst-voices/docs/src/catalyst-standards/draft-cips/x509-role-registration-metadata/cip-509B.md

 By including the Signature in the transaction, we are able to make a verifiable link between the off-chain certificate and the on-chain identity.
 This can not be forged.

+#### Plutus access to x509 certificates

+Plutus is currently incapable of reading any metadata attached to a transaction.
+This specification allows for C509 encoded certificates to be present in the datum output of the transaction itself.
+Any C509 certificates present in the metadatum of the transaction are considered to be part of the C509 certificate list for the purposes of this specification.

+A C509 certificate in a metadatum that is to be included in the registration MUST be included in the C509 certificate list as a reference.

+The reference defines the metadatum the C509 certificate can be found in the transaction, and the offset in that metadatum where the certificate is located.
+The Certificates MUST be in the same transaction as the Metadatum, it is not possible to refer to a certificate embedded in metadatum in another transaction.

+Certificates in metadatum that are not linked in this way are ignored for the purpose of this specification.

+Transaction outputs at key 1 of the transaction can contain any number of arrays of certificates.
+This is only limited by the transaction itself.

 ### Simple Public Keys